Antique Furniture Glossary

 Console: A table that stands against the wall and is usually supported by two, bracket-shaped legs. (see twenty-seven examples)

 Coquille: Seashell or scallop shaped. (see an example)

 Corbeille a fleurs: Literally "flower basket."
 Characteristic of Louis XV style decoration. (see two examples)

 Corinthian columns: The most decorative of the classical Greek columns, Corinthian columns feature indented sides topped with flowering, leaf-like structures. (see an example)

 Credenzia: A side table or buffet with a flat surface for serving and cabinet space for storage.
 Italian credenzias often had drawers surmounting the lower cabinet doors. (see two examples)

 Demi-lune: type of crescent-shaped table, commonly placed against the wall.
-Sometimes referred to as “half moon.” (see six examples)
+Sometimes referred to as “half moon.” (see seven examples)

 Dos d'ane: A drop-leaf desk. (see an example)